New Divide: Music video

 On May 14, Shinoda revealed that they were currently recording an accompanying music video for the song.
 The video, shot on location at Paramount Studios (which distributed the Transformers films) May 13 and 14, is set in the Egyptian cave where the bodies of the Dynasty of the Primes and the Autobot Matrix of Leadership are hidden, and was directed by Joe Hahn, the band's DJ.
 When discussing the video, Shinoda stated "[Joe Hahn's] planning on using a lot of really interesting cutting-edge visual techniques, blurring the line between our performance and some kind of digital/mechanical reality."
 Chester Bennington confirmed that the video is related to the Transformers: Revenge of the Fallen movie, saying on his blog, "Honestly, I don't know what's going on in the video.
 We're in a tomb rocking out and there's a huge dead Transformer."
 Linkin Park has released two behind the scenes videos of the music video.
 Both photos and footage of the video shoot were posted on Shinoda's blog site.
 The video premiered on the band's Myspace site on June 11.
 There are two versions, the Transformer version or the alternate version which consists only of the band playing.

 The music video features scenes taken from the movie, and a lot of special effects are also seen and the video was heavily edited in places making use of thermal cameras and using flying food parts as texture around a lot of the thermal imagery.
-Despite many rumors of the female in the video being Megan Fox and even vocalist Chester Bennington's wife Talinda, she is a different actress hired to portray Mikaela Banes.
+Despite many rumors of the woman in the video being Megan Fox and even vocalist Chester Bennington's wife Talinda, she is a different actress hired to portray Mikaela Banes.
 According to Talinda, she is only shown in the thermal lens to look more like Fox.
 Bassist Dave Farrell is not seen in shots of the whole band performing as he injured his wrist during the first day of filming.
 It is presumed this is the reason for his lack of appearance in the video.
 However, he is seen many times during the special effects.

 The video was packaged into the two-disc special edition DVD and Blu-ray of Transformers: Revenge of the Fallen.